sectsect/cfs-post2post/README.md

 - `First Element`
 - `Last Element`

 The value selected in the field is deleted and the new value is added to the end.
+:memo: Also automatically removing the relationship field on the other end of the removed relationship.

 ## NOTES for Developer